NASA-GISS/spack/lib/spack/docs/spackenv.rst

   - hash: Hash of the DAG root in concspec
   - repo: The set of Spack packages needed to build this concspec.
-  - priority: An integer; think of it as the order in which this Install Record was added to the Spack Environment.
+  - priority: An integer; think of it as the order in which this Install Record was added to the Spec Set.
   - setups: Set of packages in this install record where ``spconfig.py`` should be generated, instead of installing.
   - setups/: A directory used to contain the ``spconfig.py`` files